w1ne/jekyll-now/_posts/personal/2019-06-07-Folder_structure_of_the_embedded_project.md

 ![Folder structure]({{"/images/img/2019-06-07/general_architecture.PNG"|relative_url}}){: .left-image }

-Application folder contains code for device logic.
+- Application folder contains code for device logic.
-BSP
+- BSP or board support package, with all bsp interfaces.
-Core, Drivers, sturtup folders are created by CubeMX.
+- Core, Drivers, Sturtup folders are created by CubeMX.
 Core - prerpherials initialization, main.c, interrupts.
-Drivers CMSIS, HAL drivers.
+- Drivers CMSIS, HAL drivers.
-lib contains all the libraries used by application. libmodel provides adjustments of the library for the project (e.g. implementation of interfaces) libdef configures library, e.g. defines.
+- lib contains all the libraries used by application.
+- libmodel provides adjustments of the library for the project (e.g. implementation of interfaces)
+- libdef configures library, e.g. defines.

 Such way of code organisation is easy to navigate, expand and understand.
 Definition of the project structure is important point for clean code standard.